altruios/namshubettulpa/public/namshubettuple/lions-tigers-and-bears.md

 Enjoying gourmet food, and silence"
 *He tilted his head.*
-"There wasn’t any reason either, I was a good student, but... they didn’t take to me, the teachers that is, to me too much...
+"There wasn’t any reason either, I was a good student, but...
+They didn’t take to me, the teachers that is, to me too much...
 I think it was their way of trying to keep an eye on me, that is, getting me to teach."
 }
 {